lucioalmeidastockio/some-core-layer/README.md

 <br>

 Our use case execution starts receiving the ID of the employee being promoted and the ID of the role to which the employee will be assigned to.
 That by itself indicates our use case accepts input, so it will be either a function or a consumer use case.
-It will depend on our workflow returning something at the end of the execution.
+The final conclusion will depend on our workflow returning something at the end of the execution.

 Turns out, by taking a look at the image above, our workflow won't return anything.
 The last step before finishing is about incrementing the history of the employee's assignments, not returning anything.